nicolasZhao1908/restb-ai-fme-datathon/README.md

 Categorical Data
-- Characteristics.LotFeatures
 - Structure.GarageSpaces
 - Structure.Heating
 - Structure.NewConstructionYN

 We found a lot of NAN values.
-To
+To filter them, we used a pandas interpolation function.
+We think that this will enable us to use more data.
+At the end we have 99778 rows of data to use.

+We choose to deal with the address using the postal code, as we achieve a higher specificity.

+We shuffle the data in every epoch of the training phase to ensure robustness.

+## Explainability